qiskit-community/qiskit-experiments/docs/manuals/benchmarking/mirror_rb.rst

 - a layer of uniformly random one-qubit Cliffords at the beginning and the end of the circuit.

-Because the Clifford gates are only one- and two-qubit, unlike in standard RB, which requires the implementation of n-qubit Cliffords, mirror RB ????.
+Note that the Clifford gates are only one- and two-qubit, unlike in standard RB, which requires the implementation of n-qubit Cliffords.
 Mirror RB can also be generalized to universal gatesets beyond the Cliffords [2]_.

 Output metrics